-If Yogananda had been skilled in writing a commentary himself, he should probably have done so, and kept to the scholar who first helped Yogananda translated the poem from Persian.
+If Yogananda had been skilled in writing a commentary himself, he should probably have done so, and kept to the scholar who first helped him translate the poem from Persian.
 But Yogananda chose not to.

 With the help of a Persian scholar, I translated the original Rubaiyat into English.
 But I found that, though literally translated, they lacked the fiery spirit of Khayyam's original. . . .
 I realized that FitzGerald had been divinely inspired to catch exactly in gloriously musical English words the soul of Omar's writings."
 [Thus, FitzGerald was more "divinely inspired" in certain matters than Yogananda, the guru indirectly states.
 How odd is that?]

-A mature approach would not ignore the best translations for the sake of a work by Edward FitzGerald - it is not a translation, it is a free "trans-creation".
+It is generally wise not to ignore translations for the sake of the first work by Edward FitzGerald - for it is not a translation, it is a free "trans-creation" in five editions.

 Yogananda next tried to read into FitzGerald's lines his own figured interpretation of Omar, calling his freewheeling phrases intuitively based.